 - Expressed desire to join The Second City!
 (Please be honest in your response.
 Let us know why this scholarship would be important for you.)

-Please expect to hear from us regarding your application, regardless of your acceptance status.
+Once the application deadline for each term has passed, you will hear from us regarding your application, regardless of your acceptance status.
+We will not respond to inquiries regarding the status of individual applications prior to the deadline.
 In the event you are not accepted, we can work with you to sign up for the class you want to take, or you can submit an application again next term.
 Please note, you'll need to re-submit your application each term for consideration.

 Equal Opportunity Statement: Second City fully believes in equal opportunity and access to education and scholarships for every individual who has a desire to learn, regardless of race, gender, gender identity and expression, or disability status.